State-owned enterprises of Russia: State corporation

 A state corporation (государственная корпорация) defined by Article 7.1 of NCO Law is a non-profit organization which manages its assets as described in its charter.
 State Corporations are not obliged to submit to public authorities documents accounting for activities (except for a number of documents submitted to the Russian government) and, as a rule, are subordinate not to the government, but to the Russian president, and act to accomplish some important goal.
-Control by the Government is implemented on the basis of annual corporation meetings, an annual report on the audit opinion of accounting and financial reporting (accounting), as well as the conclusion of the auditing commission on the results of verification of financial (accounting) statements and other corporation documents.
+Control by the Government is implemented on the basis of annual corporation meetings, an annual report on the audit opinion of accounting and financial reporting, as well as the conclusion of the auditing commission on the results of verification of financial statements and other corporation documents.
 Any other central government departments, organs of state power of subjects of the Russian Federation, and the local governments have no right to interfere in the activities of State corporations.

-These state corporations (a non-profit) establishing under a Russian federal law are different from all the other organizations referred to in the mass media as "state corporations".
+These state corporations established under a Russian federal law are different from all the other organizations referred to in mass media as "state corporations".
 According to the law, a state corporation is wholly owned by the Russian Federation directly, bypassing the Federal Agency for State Property Management.

 State company

 A state company (Государственная компания) defined by Article 7.2 of NCO Law is a non-membership non-profit organization.
 Each state company is created by a separate Russian federal law.

-These state companies (a non-profit) establishing only under a federal law are different from all the other organizations referred to in the mass media as "state companies".
+These state companies established only under a federal law are different from all the other organizations referred to in mass media as "state companies".

 Unitary enterprise

-A unitary enterprise (унитарное предприятие) is a commercial organization that have no ownership rights to the assets used in their operations.
+A unitary enterprise (унитарное предприятие) is a commercial organization that has no ownership rights to the assets used in its operations.
 This form is possible only for state and municipal enterprises, operating with state or municipal property, respectively.
 The owners of the property of a unitary enterprise have no responsibility for its operation, and vice versa.

 The assets of unitary enterprises belong to the central government (in which case they are known as federal state unitary enterprises), a Russian region, or a municipality.
 A unitary enterprise holds assets under the right of economic management (for both state and municipal unitary enterprises) or operative management (for state unitary enterprises only), and that such assets may not be distributed among the participants, nor otherwise divided.
 A unitary enterprise is independent in economic issues and obliged only to give its profits to the state.
-Unitary enterprises would have no right to set up subsidiaries, but, with the owner's consent, can open branches and representation offices.
+Unitary enterprises have no right to set up subsidiaries, but, with the owner's consent, can open branches and representation offices.

 As of January 2017, there are 1,120 federal state unitary enterprises in Russia.